I’m Pregnant – Can I Travel Overseas?

 - Whether you have a routine pregnancy or are experiencing complications

-- If you had any pre-existing complications or conditions before purchasing the travel insurance (in which case you need to declare this upon application as a pre-existing condition)
+- Any pre-existing complications or conditions before purchasing the travel insurance (which need to be declared this upon application as a pre-existing condition)

 Did you know?